carologistics/clips_executive/clips_executive/_sources/getting_started/configuration.rst.txt

   ============== =======

   Description
-    If set to *true*, each environment creates a log file <env-name>_<timestamp>.log in the ROS log directory contianing all CLIPS output.
+    If set to *true*, each environment creates a log file <env-name>_<timestamp>.log in the ROS log directory containing all CLIPS output.

 :env.watch: